Nexosis/nexosis.github.io/_tutorials/classificationscores.md

 }
 ```

-Give this one a minute or two; sessions with larger datasets tend to take a while longer.
-You can get the session details from the /sessions/:sessionid: endpoint
+Give this session a minute or two to run.
+Sessions with larger datasets would tend to take a while longer than that.
+When you're ready you can get the session details from the /sessions/:sessionid: endpoint

 ```
 GET https://ml.nexosis.com/v1/sessions/0160bdf7-cd8f-458f-9b46-6413ff6973bc
 ```

- The response JSON will include a property *modelId* once the session has completed.
-This is the value we'll need to finally get some predictions from the hosted model.
+ The response JSON will include a property *modelId* if the session has completed.
+If the status of the session is still "started", then give it a little more time.
+The modelId is the value we'll need to finally get some predictions from the hosted model.

 ``` json
 {